Are you a motorist involved in a logging truck accident? Perhaps you are a log truck driver who caused the accident.

 • Older logging trucks (13 years or older)

-Older trucks are more likely to malfunction on the road, especially if it's poorly maintained.
+Older trucks are more likely to malfunction on the road, especially if they are poorly maintained.
 Drivers who don't maintain their trucks properly can be held liable.
 Further, parts specialists who supply defective products are to blame if those parts caused the accident.

 Proper Blame